eagronin/market-basket-acquire/README.md

 The analysis for this project was performed in R.

 ## Description of the Online Retail Dataset
 The dataset was downloaded from [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/online+retail).
-It is a transactional data set that contains 541,909 purchases representing all the transactions that occured between December 1, 2010 and December 9, 2011 for a UK-based online retailer.
+It is a transactional data set that contains 541,909 purchases representing all the transactions that occurred between December 1, 2010 and December 9, 2011 for a UK-based online retailer.
 Many customers of this online retailer are wholesalers.
 The retailer mainly sells unique all-occasion gifts.

 As reported on the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/online+retail) website, the attributes information is as follows: